 – I only use private vehicles and private concessions where possible.
 I also only cater for 3 photographers per safari.
 Running small group or private safaris increases the overall cost of the safari dramatically.

 – My safaris are all inclusive with no hidden costs.
-From the time you land to the time you leave you don’t need to pay for anything except personal gifts and gratuities that you feel you want to give.
+From the time you land to the time you leave, you don’t need to pay for anything except personal gifts and gratuities that you feel you want to give.

 – My safaris take you to the very best wildlife locations in Africa and not just this, they also take you to the very best locations within these locations.
 For example, lots of safaris will take you to Amboseli National Park but when I take you to Amboseli National Park, I offer you photography in an exclusive private concession as well as inside the national park.
 If you book a cheaper safari to Amboseli, you might land up in dust and traffic on a corrugated road and you will be sharing sightings with mini-buses and not being able to drive off-road.
 This is what I mean when I say that you get what you pay for.
-This is just one example of countless I can give you but the nice thing, is that when you book with me, you have peace of mind that you getting the very best photo safari possible anywhere in Africa and with no compromise on the photographic or safari experience, whatsoever.
+This is just one example of countless I can give you but when you book with me, you have peace of mind that you getting the very best photo safari possible anywhere in Africa and with no compromise on the photographic or safari experience, whatsoever.

 If you see a safari cost that is way below mine, then the company is certainly not offering all of the above as there is just no way around these costs.
 It is very important that you compare apples with apples.
 For example, you cannot compare a safari that caters for 3 people to one that caters for 4 people.
 You also cannot compare the photo experience as having 4 photographers or more in a car does not work.
 You shooting into and over each other.
 Likewise, you cannot compare staying in a large hotel-type lodge to staying in a small more intimate camp.
 You also cannot compare staying in a camp that is 10 minutes from the wildlife action to a camp that is 40 minutes away.
 With my safaris I offer you peace of mind that no compromise has been taken and that you are getting the very best photographic results and the very best safari experience.